Swiss-Polar-Institute/data-copy-verification/README.md

 ```
 cd data_copy_verification/
 ./list_local_files.py /mnt/data localfiles-list.txt # localfiles-list.txt will contain a list of all files in /mnt/data
-./list_s3_files.py e09e32e2b8944f189aeda41d9a301d3d bucket-list.txt # bucket-list.txt will contain a list of all files in S3 bucket
+./list_s3_files.py e09e32e2b8944f189aeda41d9a301d3d bucket-list.txt # bucket-list.txt will contain a list of all files in object storage bucket
-./verify_no_missing_files.py localfiles-list.txt bucket-list.txt missing-files.txt # missing-files.txt will contain a list of all files that are in /mnt/data but not in the S3 bucket
+./verify_no_missing_files.py localfiles-list.txt bucket-list.txt missing-files.txt # missing-files.txt will contain a list of all files that are in /mnt/data but not in the object storage bucket
 ```
 The output will be a file (`missing-files.txt`) with the list of missing files, their sizes and hash/ETags.